-Our six Research and Impact Groups act as hubs for discussion and collaboration in fieldwork, analysis and grant applications.
-They highlight key strengths in the Department's current research profile and each group holds regular meetings and seminars.
-Academic staff, Visiting Professors, Post-Doctoral Research Assistants and Research Postgraduates may belong to more than one of these groups, and the involvement of Research Postgraduates in Research and Impact Group seminars and workshops is particularly encouraged.
+Our six Research and Impact Groups represent key strengths in our current research profile and act as hubs for discussion and collaboration in fieldwork, analysis and grant applications, and so increase vitality and diversify our internal and external collaborations.
+Each group holds regular meetings and seminars; academic staff, Visiting Professors, Post-Doctoral Research Assistants and Research Postgraduates may belong to one or more groups and the involvement of Research Postgraduates in group seminars and workshops is particularly encouraged.

 Bioarchaeology is a world-leading group which applies emergent science to explore different impacts on human and other animal populations.
 Characterised by a breadth of expertise and international partnerships in 30+ countries, projects embrace diverse geographical/temporal scales, set agendas and tackle ethical concerns.
 Members have established new methods to explore human-environment interactions in marginal regions and climate/change impacts (Living with Vikings) and are charting the mobility and dietary histories of humans and animals (Food and Identity in Ireland).
 A focus on health and well-being of varied demographic and social groups across the life course (Mother-Child Nexus), in changing contexts and re-evaluations of past infectious diseases (Leprosy) are contributing to advances on human identity, identification and health in modern forensic contexts (Peptides).